-World of WearableArt
+World of WearableArt 2025: RISE

 Content Creation - Screen Design - Encoders

-One of our biggest challenges was filming all the garments, given the variety of colours and shapes the garments come in, and the compressed time we had to film, we knew that a traditional green screen pipeline was not going to work for us.
-Never ones to miss an opportunity to try something new we developed a technique using infrared light as our key colour.
-Allowing us to film garments of any colour or level of transparency all on a black background.
+One of our biggest challenges was filming all the garments.
+Given the variety of colours and shapes the garments come in, and the compressed time we had to film, we knew that a traditional green screen pipeline was not going to work for us.
+Never ones to miss an opportunity to try something new, we developed a technique using infrared light as our key colour, allowing us to film garments of any colour or level of transparency all on a black background.
+To achieve this, we built our own high-powered IR lights to wash our backdrop in IR.
+More info on this here.

 5x Switchable Film Surfaces (Opaque/Transparent)